The Tiny house Blog

 the wansley tiny house

 As you shop for a new home, it's natural to feel compelled to seek out a larger property.
 The desire for more space seems to be an innate human instinct, but it's worth considering whether or not such a decision is truly wise.
+From one of my friends' experiences, when he was looking into getting residency through the Portugal Golden Visa investment fund program, he realized that a more compact living space could offer just as much comfort without the hefty price tag.

 While you undoubtedly have certain requirements for the number of bedrooms and bathrooms you need, it's common to push for a bit more than necessary.
 However, in today's real estate market, this often results in a substantially higher price tag.